 It can happen any time after treatment.
-Talk with your doctor about your risk for
+Talk with your healthcare provider about your

-lymphedema and what you can do to try to keep it from starting.
+risk for lymphedema and what you can do to try to keep it from starting.
+This is most

 Most problems often go away or get better within a few months after radiation ends.
 Many

-can be treated, so be sure to talk with your doctor or nurse about any problems you
+can be treated, so be sure to talk with your healthcare provider about any problems

 after treatment.
 There may be things you can do to help prevent them from happening.